 The most traditional of French Christmas desserts is the bûche de Noël (Yule Log).
 The other classic is Galette des Rois (Three Kings Cake) served on January 6 celebrating the Epiphany and marking the end of the Christmas season.

 What’s so exciting is that there are many French Christmas desserts and depending on what family you ask and where they live in France you may get a different answer.
 Christmas traditions in France varies according to region .

 Galette des Rois ©Creative CommonsTo make your own try this Buche de Noel/yule log recipe.
 A great French dessert recipe and easy to follow.

 Christmas in France is also modern and people have for dessert what they most enjoy and that becomes their tradition.

-My new friend Sylvie in Alsace France declares that here favorite desserts to serve at Christmas are:
+My friend Sylvie in Alsace France declares that her favorite desserts to serve at Christmas are:

-Corinne from Lyon France favors One of the famous French desserts:
+Corinne from Lyon France favors one of the more famous French desserts:

 Many French Christmas traditions are shared by the country and not specific to region.
 Marzipan, Marrons glacés (candied chestnuts), chocolates and other candy are some of the French holiday traditions for Christmas desserts.